-Power Real value (in dBm)

-Waveform <filename></filename> (waveform file currently loaded into ARB memory) CONT CW OFF

-Step Duration TIME COUNt CONTinu ous

-Time / Count Time (in ms) -

-Output Trigger None Internal External2
+Freq/Chan Enter a frequency in MHz, or a channel number as an integer.
+Power Real value (in dBm) Real value (in dBm) Waveform <filename> (waveform file currently CONT CW OFF loaded into ARB memory)</filename> Step Duration TIME COUNt CONTinuc ous Time / Count Time (in ms) Output Trigger None Internal External 2

-Table 7-4.
-Allowed entries for spreadsheet for source list sequencer setup (general parameters)
+Table 7-4 Allowed entries for spreadsheet for source list sequencer setup (general parameters)

-NOTE A fast way to populate a spreadsheet which has uniformly distributed values across multiple cells is to enter values in the first two cells in the spreadsheet, select the spreadsheet cells, click and hold the small square at the bottom right of the selection and pull the square across the rows or columns that you require.
+NOTE A fast way to populate a spread sheet which has uniformly distributed values across multiple cells is to enter values in the first two cells in the spread sheet, select the spread sheet cells, click and hold the small square at the bottom right of the selection and pull the square across the rows or columns that you require.
 The parameters are incremented by the same amount as in the first two cells.